swgpu/SWGPU/README.md

 Let's go, start your new project !
 We've created a built-in boilerplate in the `src/play` folder.
 Go in it and start your writing in the `play_screen` file !
-For running your game go to `http://localhost:5173/` and select the "Play" button.
+For running your game you must going to the following url `http://localhost:5173/` and select the "Play" button.
 Have fun !

 ## Table of file formats